dgraposo/IRCtest/README.md

 * The [JSON-C library](https://github.com/json-c/json-c);

 The data is retrieved by invoking an HTTP GET, and a JSON array object is retrieved by the API (with the data from the students).
 The privacy server will act as an anonymisation server, protecting the privacy of the students.
+The clients that interact with the privacy server will be able to retrieve their own data (the student ID will act as a token that gives access to indivisual data).
+When retrieved group data, the proxy server will anonymize the data to the clients.

 ## Code